-Answer: The Letter of Jeremiah, also called the Epistle of Jeremy, is one of the Apocryphal books of the Bible.
-It is often included as chapter six of the book of Baruch, although it does occasionally stand alone in some versions.
-Apocryphal books are those which are not generally considered inspired.
-The word “apocrypha” means “things hidden away.”
-These books were never included in the Hebrew canon, were never accepted as canonical by Jesus or the Apostles, and were never accepted as Scripture by early Jewish writers.
+Answer: The Letter of Jeremiah, also called the Epistle of Jeremy, is one of the books of the Apocrypha.
+It is often included as chapter 6 of the book of Baruch, although it does occasionally stand alone in some versions.
+Apocryphal books are those that are not generally considered inspired.
+The word apocrypha means “things hidden away.”
+These books were never included in the Hebrew canon, were never accepted as canonical by Jesus or the apostles, and were never accepted as Scripture by early Jewish writers.
 Many of these books also contain historical, geographical, or chronological errors.
-They are classified as “deuterocanonical,” or part of the “secondary” canon.
+They are classified as “deuterocanonical,” or part of the “secondary” canon by some denominations.

 The earliest manuscripts of the Letter of Jeremiah are in Greek, including one found among the scrolls of Qumran.
 However, most scholars believe the original may have been composed in Hebrew or Aramaic.
 It is generally thought to have been written between 307 and 317 B.C.
 The fact that much of the material appears to be dependent on some biblical passages in Isaiah lends support to the later date.